RaynorD/RHS-M1A2-SEP/README.md

 The changes so far:

-- Gunner and Commander optics have more information and better optics
+- Gunner and Commander optics have more information and all vision modes for all magnification levels
 - Main gun has full FCS capabilities

 This is simply a config patch.
 It requires RHS USAF to function: http://www.rhsmods.org/mod/2